tbarron/tbx/README.md

 ## License

-Copyright 2019-...
-Tom Barron
-This software is released under the
+This is free and unencumbered software released into the public domain.
-[ISC License](https://opensource.org/licenses/ISC).
-See the link or the file LICENSE in this distribution for detailed license provisions.
+For more information, please refer to <http://unlicense.org/>

 ## Functions (see Examples below)